AtesSkrt/Gesture-Controlled-Servo-with-MediaPipe-and-Arduino/README.md

 -Arduino code that receives serial commands (angles) from Python and moves the servo.
 -The project also includes a simple GUI for “teaching” new gestures and an optional “predict” mode to classify gestures in real time.

-Features
+**Features**

   Real-Time Gesture Tracking:
-Uses MediaPipe Hands to detect bounding boxes on the user’s hand.
+  -Uses MediaPipe Hands to detect bounding boxes on the user’s hand.

   Custom Gesture Training:
-Collect 20 images for a new gesture.
+  -Collect 20 images for a new gesture.

   Automatically crops and augments images.
-Trains a CNN (or a transfer learning model using MobileNetV2).
+  -Trains a CNN (or a transfer learning model using MobileNetV2).

-Gesture Prediction:
+  Gesture Prediction (I am still working on this):
-Classifies gestures in real time.
+  -Classifies gestures in real time.
-Displays recognized gesture name on the video feed (with confidence).
+  -Displays recognized gesture name on the video feed (with confidence).

   Servo Control:
-Sends the servo angle over serial to an Arduino.
+  -Sends the servo angle over serial to an Arduino.
-Arduino code interprets the angle and moves the servo accordingly.
+  -Arduino code interprets the angle and moves the servo accordingly.

   Double Fist Exit (Optional):
-If the user forms fists on both hands, the camera feed automatically closes.
+  -If the user forms fists on both hands, the camera feed automatically closes.

-Hardware Requirements
+**Hardware Requirements**

-Arduino (e.g., Arduino Nano, UNO)
+  -Arduino (e.g., Arduino Nano, UNO)
-Servo Motor (e.g., SG90)
+  -Servo Motor (e.g., SG90)
-USB Cable for communication/power
+  -USB Cable for communication/power
-Wires to connect the servo (Signal -> Pin 9, VCC -> 5V, GND -> GND)
+  -Wires to connect the servo (Signal -> Pin 9, VCC -> 5V, GND -> GND)

-Software Requirements
+**Software Requirements**

-Python 3.7+
+  -Python 3.7+
-OpenCV (pip install opencv-python)
+  -OpenCV (pip install opencv-python)
-MediaPipe (pip install mediapipe)
+  -MediaPipe (pip install mediapipe) -TensorFlow/Keras:
-TensorFlow/Keras:
-For Apple Silicon:
+  -For Apple Silicon:
-pip install tensorflow-macos tensorflow-metal
+  -pip install tensorflow-macos tensorflow-metal
-For other systems:
+  -For other systems:
-pip install tensorflow
+  -pip install tensorflow
-PyQt5 or PySide6 (for GUI, if included)
+  -PyQt5 or PySide6 (for GUI, if included)
-Arduino IDE (to upload code to Arduino)
+  -Arduino IDE (to upload code to Arduino)

-Project Structure
+**Project Structure**

 Gesture-Servo-Project/
 ├── ui.py               # Main settings GUI (if applicable)